scijs/ndarray/README.md

 ## How does it work?

 The central concept in ndarray is the idea of a `view`.
 A view is basically an [ArrayBufferView](https://developer.mozilla.org/en-US/docs/JavaScript/Typed_arrays/ArrayBufferView) together with a shape and a stride.
-The `shape` of an ndarray is basically its dimensions
+The `shape` of an ndarray is basically its dimensions, while the `stride` describes how it is arranged in memory.
+To compute an index in a view, you would use the following recipe:

+    this.data[i0 * this.stride[0] + i1 * this.stride[1] + i2 * this.stide[2] ....]

+Where `i0, i1, ...` is the index of the element we are accessing.

+**Note**: You should *not* assume that `this.stride[this.stride-length-1]=1`.
+In general, a view can be arranged as either a C-like array (or [row major order](http://en.wikipedia.org/wiki/Row-major_order)) or a FORTRAN-like array (aka column major order(http://en.wikipedia.org/wiki/Row-major_order#Column-major_order)) or anything in between.
+Also, the contents of a view may not be packed tightly, as it could represent some view of a subarray.

 ## Why use this library instead of manual management of flat typed arrays?